codepath/cameraX_example_app/Readme.md

 Author: Lance Gleason (@lgleasain)

-This is based on the Google Camera X codelab, but written in Java which can be found here.
+This is based on the Google Camera X codelab, but written in Java.
+The original codelab can be found here at:

 https://developer.android.com/codelabs/camerax-getting-started#0